sandstreamdev/std/README.md

 #### average

-Calculates the average of given array of numbers.
+Calculates the average of the given array of numbers.

 ##### Type signature